Top 10 Of Motorcycle Crashes & How To Avoid Them

 What You Can Do

-Become a master of your front brake.
-Even though it is difficult to learn, it is crucial because this brake is the fastest way to decrease your speed in a pinch.
+Practice using your front brake more effectively to improve your ability to reduce speed quickly and safely, as it provides substantial stopping power.
 You can do this by finding an empty lot.
 Start with a specific speed and brake when you hit.
 Determine how long it takes you to stop.
-Keep doing this, focusing on decreasing your braking distance.
+Continue this process, focusing on reducing your braking distance.

 5. Another Vehicle Hits You From Behind

 You come to a stop at a red light or stop sign, but the driver behind you does not.
 They hit you while going full speed, likely because they are distracted.
-In most cases, there won’t be any damages to the vehicle or its driver, but it can cause severe injuries to a motorcyclist.
+In many cases, there won’t be any damage to the vehicle or its driver, but it can cause severe injuries to a motorcyclist.

 What You Can Do

-Unfortunately, the only thing you can do to avoid rear impacts is to remain alert to your surroundings.
-If you need to complete your stop off to the side of the lane instead of in the middle.
+To help reduce the risk of being rear-ended, stay alert to traffic behind you and consider stopping toward the side of the lane rather than directly in the center.
 Tap your brakes several times to make your lights flash rapidly to gain the driver’s attention.

 Leave your motorcycle in gear with your hand on the throttle.
 By doing this, you can get out of the way if needed before a crash happens.
 In situations where visibility is less than ideal, be extra alert.
-If you are involved in an accident of this type, be sure to reach out to a skilled California motorcycle accident lawyer who can help you recover your damages.
+If you are involved in an accident of this type, a California motorcycle accident lawyer can work to identify possible avenues for compensation.

 6. Lane Splitting